sassoftware/sas-viya-tuning/README.md

 Not all scenarios in this project necessarily need to be included, and administrators can pick and choose which ones pertain to their environment.

 In most cases, the tuning parameters for a given scenario can be broken down into the following categories:
-* site-default tuning - configuration properties to apply to Viya services during initial start-up
+* configuration properties - tunings that apply to Viya services (such as Java Heap settings, connection pool settings, etc.) that can be set during initial startup or against a running system using SAS Environment Manager
 * kustomization files - Kustomize transformers to apply to various Kubernetes Deployment and StatefulSet resources

 For additional details and a description of what each scenario covers, make sure to drill into the respective README files.